Man accused in Yahoo hack to fight extradition if no deal reached with U.S.: lawyer

 Related: Russian agent hired alleged Yahoo hacker, Canadian Karim Baratov

-He now says negotiations are taking longer than expected and it may be faster to follow the usual steps.
+He said Wednesday that negotiations are taking longer than expected and it may be faster to follow the usual steps.

+“I can’t get things done quick enough,” DiCarlo said outside a Hamilton court after his client made a brief appearance before a judge.

+“In any event, the priority is here — Karim is in custody and his legal rights are here,” he said.

 Baratov was arrested in Hamilton in March under the Extradition Act after U.S. authorities indicted him and three others — two of them allegedly officers of Russia’s Federal Security Service — for computer hacking, economic espionage and other crimes.